|

 accepted at the Prydonian Academy and began the studies which would

-make him a Time Lord.
+make them a Time Lord.

 | |